 1. Visitor’s Center

 The most logical place to start is the Visitor’s Center.
 Start by picking up a map of the Trails of Hocking Hills State Park which will be a necessity when hiking the Old Man’s Cave area.
-There are restrooms and vending machines here.
-We visited in 2020 and the inside of the Visitor’s Center was closed so I will have to report on the inside details when we return.
+Additionally, there are restrooms and vending machines here.

 Start on the one way trail here and walk north east along the edge of the parking lot.